kwadrnt/graduation-next-steps/readme.md

 1. What are your remaining areas for improvement, and/or what skills you think you will need to practice in order to maintain them?

 2. Write down a list of 2-4 technologies you will review.
-You can refer to the [list of objectives](objectives.md).
 These should be limited topics you can study as you prepare for interviews.

 3. List 1-3 "soft" skills that you will work to develop further.